maxiomtech/DotNetNuke-QsContent/README.md

 * Select the module you want the querystring values to effect.
 * Select if the default is to hide the module or show the module based on the querystring key/value match.
 Otherwise module will be hidden if querystring does not match.

-The content is hidden by using the .DnnModule-X class.
+The client side check to hide content is done by using the .DnnModule-X class.
 So be aware that the toggling of content is merely for cosmetic reasons and not for security.
+If you need security use the Server side check.

 ### Installation
 * Go to the [install directory](https://github.com/InspectorIT/DotNetNuke-QsContent/tree/master/install) and grab the latest version.